MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-crossplat-config-sslcipher.md

 There were multiple reports from customer on their scanner tool detecting vulnerability **CVE-2011-1473**.
 This security vulnerability is of SCOM-Linux agent that responds to a renegotiation request, which might make it easier for the remote attackers to cause a denial of service (CPU consumption) by performing many renegotiations within a single connection.

 With Operations Manager 2019 UR3, SSL renegotiations have been disabled.
-OMI uses opensource OpenSSL for SSL purposes.
+OMI uses open source OpenSSL for SSL purposes.

 > [!NOTE]
 > - **OpenSSL <= 1.0.2 and OpenSSL >= 1.1.0h**: SSL renegotiations is supported.